6mile/tvpo/TOOLS.md

 ### Nuclei

 Nuclei is a great vulnerability scanner for web applications.
 It uses Wappalyzer and custom rules to do tech stack detection as well.
-This is one of the first tools I use when I am using the VBP framework as it gives me a good understanding of what components the application is using.
+This is one of the first tools I use when I am using the TVPO framework as it gives me a good understanding of what components the application is using.
 You can find it at https://github.com/projectdiscovery/nuclei

 ### Wappalyzer